JuanCab/VisibilityTestbed/README.md

 sometimes the proper element is visible, but offset (indicating that the `display:none` part of the style has been ignored).

-Viewing the code in Developer mode reveals the CSS style (`display: none;
-visibility: hidden`) for the hiding the `<DIV>` elements that are supposed to be invisible does seem to be present, but is being ignored by Safari for unknown reasons.
+Viewing the HTML/JavaScript/CSS code this Jupiter Notebook generates in Safari's Developer mode reveals the CSS style (`display: none; visibility: hidden`) for the hiding the `<DIV>` elements that are supposed to be invisible does seem to be present, but is being ignored by Safari for unknown reasons.

 This bug was initially reported at